Marijuana and Psychedelics: Uplifting quotes for the criminalized,

 -- Jeremy Milloy on urine testing workers for drug use

-involved in some nefarious, morally repugnant criminal activity is hilarious
+some nefarious, morally repugnant criminal activity is hilarious because

 -- Garrett Reuscher, harm reduction psychotherapist